-If your DocuSign account is set up with Organization administration (with or without SSO), then your organization administrator can proactively grant the needed permissions to your app.
+If your DocuSign account is set up with Organization administration and SSO, then your organization administrator can proactively grant the needed permissions to your app.

 As we can see from this discussion so far, the OAuth JWT flow includes the Send On Behalf Of (SOBO) capability.
 Some details are different but, in general, OAuth JWT flow can be used to impersonate any user, once permission has been granted.

 It is not so simple to create a JWT.
 I strongly recommend that you use a software library to create your JWT.
 Free open source JWT libraries are available for many different software languages and stacks.
 Just do a web search.

 Is it better to use impersonation (SOBO) instead of making users login to my app and DocuSign?

 I hear this question a lot.
 If your user has logged into your app, why should we make them log in again to DocuSign?
 Why not use OAuth JWT so your app can impersonate them?

 My response is that it is always better to use the OAuth user application flows, Authentication Code Grant and Implicit Grant, if you can.
 Those flows enable your security policymakers to implement, for example, two factor authentication.
 If a user application OAuth flow is being used, then your application (via OAuth) will automatically incorporate the new security policy.